Housing Commission of Victoria: Establishment

-Through the 1920s and early 1930s, a campaign highlighting the dreadful conditions and moral dangers of the 'slums' of inner city Melbourne was led by social reformer F. Oswald Barnett.
-During the Great Depression Barnett wrote a thesis submitted to the University of Melbourne, entitled The Unsuspected Slums exploring the slum problem in Melbourne.
-Barnett received high praise for his thesis which was later published by the Melbourne Herald and consolidated his status as the leading anti-slum campaigner in Melbourne.
-Run-down housing in the inner city areas deteriorated during the Great Depression, creating a 'housing crisis'.
-During the Depression, little new housing was built, which also led to rental housing being a 'seller's market'.
+Through the 1920s and early 1930s, a campaign highlighting the dreadful conditions and moral dangers of the "slums" of inner city Melbourne was led by social reformer F. Oswald Barnett.
+During the Great Depression, Barnett wrote a thesis, submitted to the University of Melbourne, entitled The Unsuspected Slums, exploring the slum problem in Melbourne.
+Barnett received high praise for his thesis, which was later published by the Melbourne Herald and consolidated his status as the leading anti-slum campaigner in Melbourne.

+Run-down housing in the inner city areas had deteriorated during the Great Depression, creating a "housing crisis".
+During the Depression, little new housing was built, which also led to rental housing being a "seller's market".

 Barnett's campaigning against slums led to the establishment the Housing Investigation and Slum Abolition Board (HISAB) in July 1936.
-The Group proposed to use unemployment relief funds for the rehousing of slum occupants to rentals based on social rather than economic conditions.
-Its 1937 report found 3,000 houses 'unfit for habitation' and recommended the establishment of a housing commission.
+The proponents advocated using unemployment relief funds for the rehousing of slum occupants to rentals based on social rather than economic conditions.
+The Board's 1937 report found 3,000 houses "unfit for habitation" and recommended the establishment of a housing commission.
 Famously, at the same time, Barnett invited Premier Albert Dunstan to join him on a personal tour of the slums.
-Dunstan's government established the Housing Commission of Victoria thereafter: John O’Connor was the commission's first chairman, while Oswald Barnett, Oswald Burt and Frances Pennington were appointed as part-time commissioners.
+The Dunstan government established the Housing Commission of Victoria shortly thereafter.
+John O’Connor was the commission's first chairman, while Oswald Barnett, Oswald Burt and Frances Pennington were appointed as part-time commissioners.

-The Housing Commission of Victoria was established under the Housing Act 1937 to improve existing housing conditions and to provide adequate housing for persons of limited means; the Slum Reclamation Act 1938 and the Reclamation and Housing (Financial) Act 1938 provided the framework for the commission's work.
-On the passing of the legislation, Premier Dunstan declared the beginning of the commission's activities as a 'war on slums', but also recognised the magnitude of the task before it.
-The legislation not only gave the Commission powers for housing construction and improvement, but also made it 'a planning authority in its own right'.
-The Commission's chief concerns, however, were the 'slum pockets' which required 'excision' for the 'common good'.
+The Housing Act 1937 established the Housing Commission of Victoria with the responsibility to improve existing housing conditions and to provide adequate housing for pepke of limited means.
+The Slum Reclamation Act 1938 and the Reclamation and Housing (Financial) Act 1938 provided the framework for the commission's work.
+On the passing of the legislation, Premier Dunstan declared the beginning of the commission's activities as a "war on slums", but also recognised the magnitude of the task before it.

+The legislation not only gave the Commission powers to construct and improve housing, it made it a "planning authority in its own right".
+The Commission's chief concerns, however, were the "slum pockets" which required "excision" for the "common good".
 It developed a plan of action in March 1938, concentrating its attention on 1,240 houses in lanes, rights-of-way and slum pockets, referred to in HISAB's earlier report.
 Slums were to be reclaimed and people rehoused.